commschamp/CommsDSL-Specification/fields/int.md

 retrieval of proper value for requested units, while doing all the conversion math internally.
-Such behavior will allow developers, that use generated protocol code, to focus on their business logic without getting into details on how value was transfered.
+Such behavior will allow developers, that use generated protocol code, to focus on their business logic without getting into details on how value was transfered and what units are used by default.
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <schema ...>